Enterlucent/plughub-tmp/CONTRIBUTING.md

 3. **Engage in Discussion:**
    Check back often, or enable notifications, in case others have questions or feedback about your proposal.
 4. **Approval Process:**
-   You’ll know your feature is accepted when it receives the "approved" label.
+   You'll know your feature is accepted when it receives the "approved" label.
     - If your feature depends on multiple requests, it will not be merged until all dependencies are complete.
     - Remember, even simple changes can have wide-ranging effects and must be fully explored before implementation.
     - Not all features can be added immediately, even if accepted; features are released in an orderly, maintainable way.